 On top of these challenges, in early 2021, the Council found itself with unprecedented financial difficulties resulting in an application to Government for a capitalisation direction.
 The scale of the financial problems resulted in the Section 151 Officer at the time issuing a s114 notice in July 2021.
 During the remainder of 2021 and into early 2022 the scale and depth of these issues have been subject to further analysis and have resulted in the largest ever application for support to government from a Council in the region of a base case of £478m.
 Without this support the Council will be unable to set a balanced budget or sustainable medium term financial plan.
+Without this support the Council will be unable to set a balanced budget or sustainable medium term financial plan.
 During 2022 the financial strategy that was agreed in 2021 has begun to reap benefits with the sale of a significant amount of assets with a value of up to £208m forecast by 31 March 2023.
-Whislt these sales in pact the debt position in a positive manner there still remains a need to make substantial savings on an annual basis to achieve overall long term financial sustainability.
+Whist these sales impact the debt position in a positive manner there still remains a need to make substantial savings on an annual basis to achieve overall long term financial sustainability.
 This remains a challenge despite good progress in respect of identifying savings for 2023-24 and 2024-25.